Showing posts with label Fort Lauderdale in the 1960s. Show all posts

 Colyer retired about 1989 and stopped operating the same year.
 Lonnie Reeder and David Boyd bought the Paddle Wheel Queen II in 1992, remodeled and relaunched the business with blackjack bingo.
 The future looked promising.
 In December the same year, the boat was tapped the “Official Winterfest Boat” for the annual—and high-profile—Winterfest Boat Parade.
 Disney World dispatched Mickey and Minnie Mouse to take seats of honor on the riverboat.

 Instead of a bright future, financial turmoil ensued.
 The business pulled up its gangplank May 31,1994 and sailed off to the Bayside Market Place in Miami for a brief “port” stop.
 It returned to Fort Lauderdale shortly after.
-The owners went $1.4 million into arrears and the Paddle Wheel Queen II was seized in March 1995 leaving ticket holders angered.
+The owners, according to news accounts, went $1.4 million into arrears and the Paddle Wheel Queen II was seized in March 1995 leaving ticket holders angered.
 The story ended in irony.
-Jerry Faber, president of Jungle Queen, a competing Fort Lauderdale tour boat that still operates today, assuaged ticket holders with a free ride (until a possible settlement) on his riverboat.
+Jerry Faber, president of Jungle Queen, a competing Fort Lauderdale tour boat that still operates today, reportedly mollified ticket holders with a free ride (until a possible settlement) on his riverboat.

 Sources